 - Structure validation analysis

-- Figure making
+- Figure making for publication

 - Molecular modeling services by Dr. Mather, $75.00/h [$75.00/h]

 - Blaine H. M. Mooers, PhD

 - Jie Wu, PhD

 - Ralf Janknecht, PhD

 - To-be-named, PhD – Staff Scientist (BRC 406 and 472)

 - Tim Mather, PhD - Molecular Modeling Facility (BRC 238)

 The Laboratory is located in the Biomedical Research Center Building on the University of Oklahoma Health Sciences Center.
 The 975 NE 10th Street Biomedical Research Center Building Oklahoma City, Oklahoma 73104 (405) 271-8300 Email Contact